cosmos/developer-portal/hands-on-exercise/1-native/3-add-game.md

 $ minid start
 ```

 Now your minimal chain not only has a checkers module, but also a games storage area.
-After stopping it with <kbd>CTRL-C</kbd>, confirm that by calling up:
+After stopping it with <kbd>CTRL-C</kbd>, confirm this by calling up:

 <CodeGroup>
 <CodeGroupItem title="Straight">